The Retreat

 1816

-Interior plastering complete; Jefferson brings his granddaughters, Ellen and Cornelia Randolph, to Poplar Forest for the first time
+Interior plastering is complete; Jefferson brings his granddaughters, Ellen and Cornelia Randolph, to Poplar Forest for the first time

 1818